I last wrote about Purim, the Jewish holiday coming up this weekend, in 2010. So it’s time to revisit.

 Is this holiday great or WHAT?

 OK, so I’m simplifying here.
 But the reality is that Purim is one of the most anticipated days of the year.
-So to help feed our anticipation, my children and I decided to bake the holiday’s signature food, a triangle-shaped cookie called a “hamentasch” or the plural version, “hamentaschen.”
+So to help feed our anticipation, my children and I decided to bake the holiday’s signature food, a triangle-shaped cookie called a “hamantasch” or the plural version, “hamantaschen.”

-Laura Weisskopf Bleill is the co-founder and editor of chambanamoms.com.
+Laura Weisskopf Bleill is the Mom-in-Chief of chambanamoms.com.
 You can reach her at laura@chambanamoms(dot)com.